Aprexis/training/hipaa.intro/hipaa_sections/admin.md

 Here's a quick overview of these code sets and their intended function.

-This area of HIPAA relates to the accepted coding for data exchanged in healthcare.
-The transactions this applies to are financial related (claims, eligibility, enrollment, etc).
-As the name implies, the intent is to make it administratively easier to exchange data by not having to keep track of an endless number of code sets.
-The common code sets range from X12 or NCPDP (pharmacy-related) and include DRG, ICD, CPT, NDC, SNOMED-CT, and LOINC amongst others.

-Here's a quick overview of these code sets and their intended function.

 They are all linked to the appropriate browsers where possible so that you can get a better idea as to what they look like.

 * SNOMED-CT or Systematized Nomenclature of Medicine - Clinical Terms: SNOMED-CT is a comprehensive vocabulary that covers almost every aspect of clinical care - ranging from anatomy to diagnoses to observations and procedures.
 SNOMED-CT requires a licenses but since the US is a participating country in [IHTSDO](http://www.ihtsdo.org/), it can be used freely after accepting a simple license agreement.
 There are no fees to use this in any commercial application.(see the download link for more info).